Zieger grand cathedral organ.

 The organ is an instrument of extremes – the biggest, the loudest, the lowest, the highest, the oldest, the newest, and the most complex.
 It is also among the smallest, the most intimate, the most modest, and the simplest.

 The aptly named portative organ – much played from the twelfth through the sixteenh centuries – rested comfortably on the player's lap, while being pumped with the left hand and played by the right.
 Slung from the neck by a strap, it could even be played in transit, like the bagpipes.

-In Atlantic City's Convention Hall, by contrast, there is the largest organ ever built.
+In Atlantic City's Boardwalk Hall Auditorium, by contrast, there is the largest organ ever built.
 A deaf and vibration-insensitive tenant could live inside it, walking the length of several city blocks each day without retracing a single step.
 Equipped with two giant consoles, one with seven manuals, the other with five, it has 1,225 'speaking' stops and 33,000 pipes.
 The wiring on the instrument, if stretched out, would encircle the Earth twice over.

 In 1429, more than 250 years before Bach's birth, the organ of Amiens Cathedral in France had 2,500 pipes, the lowest of which were the sequoias of their kind.

 Though among the most complex of instruments, the organ is also among the oldest, reaching back more than 2,000 years.
 The earliest-known example is the hydraulus of 250 BC, a highly refined, mechanically advanced Greek invention, in which the air column was regulated by water pressure.
 The first exclusively bellows-powered organ followed some 400 years later.
 By the 8th century, organs were being built in Europe, and by the 10th century, their association with the church had been established.